 There are so many quotes out there about how travel is the greatest teacher.
 The people you meet, the places you see, these are experiences that you would never had if you just stay at home.
 You go away to somewhere that you’ve never been before, and you come back home with exciting stories, all because your eyes where opened whilst you were out travelling.

 Since being at home for nearly a year now and not really travelling anywhere, I’ve started to really miss all the experiences that I could have had.
 Understandably, staying at home has been the safest, and best option, but it does mean that I’ve lost out on a year of learning and seeing new things/places.

 It’s made me realise though, that there are so many valuable life lessons that travelling can teach us.
-I’m not saying that you need to travel in order to find yourself, but if you have then good for you!
+I’m not saying that you need to travel in order to find yourself, in fact there are so many ways to live a brilliant life (you can look at Powder Rooms, a lifestyle blog, for some amazing suggestions on this) but if you found yourself through travelling then have then good for you!
 Everyone experiences things differently, and below you’ll find things that travelling has taught me personally.

 Trying New Things is Needed in Life

 Learning things through travel happens naturally – you don’t have to try too hard.
 It’s all about losing yourself into the arms of a new environment.
 Of course, you have to be willing to try these things though.
 You need to first shrug off the ‘safe’ and ‘tried and tested’ syndrome and delve into the unexplored with a free spirit.

 Often, the best approach is just to be completely open-minded to any and all experiences (whilst still being safe of course).
 When travelling you will undoubtedly have experiences that make you feel uncomfortable.
 You are leaving your cushy little comfort zone and are experiencing other people’s viewpoints on life, which is why having an open mind can help make these sorts of experiences so much better